pbrebner/binary-classification-from-scratch/README.md

 # Binary Classification from Scratch

-Data Analysis, Data Cleaning and Classifcation on four popular UCI datasets using Logistic Regression and Naive Bayes
+Data Analysis, Data Cleaning and Classifcation on four popular UCI datasets using Logistic Regression and Naive Bayes, built from scratch without using machine learning libraries.
+The project was split into 3 tasks: (1) Aquire, preprocess and analyze the data, (2) Implement/Build the machine learning models, and (3) Run the models and additonal experiments.

+Datasets used: Adult Census, Breast Cancer Diagnosis, Ionoshere Data, and White Wine Quality from the UCI dataset archive

 writeup.pdf: The main report of the project

 ## Task 1: Acquire, Preprocess and Analyze the Data
-Acquire the data from UCI datasets, clean the data, and perform basic statistics to better understand the Data
+Acquire the data from UCI datasets, clean the data, and perform basic statistics to better understand the Data.

-Datasets used: Adult Census, Breast Cancer Diagnosis, Ionoshere Data, White Wine Quality

-### Jupyter Notebook Files
-1. DatasetAnalysis_AdultCensus.ipynb: Loading, preprocessing and analysis of the Adult Census Dataset
-2. DatasetAnalysis_BreastCancerDiagnosis.ipynb: Loading, preprocessing and analysis of the Breast Cancer Diagnosis Dataset
-3. DatasetAnalysis_Ionosphere.ipynb: Loading, preprocessing and analysis of the Ionosphere Dataset
-4. DatasetAnalysis_WhiteWineQuality.ipynb: Loading, preprocessing and analysis of the White Wine Quality Dataset

-## Task 2: Implement the Models
+## Task 2: Implement/Build the Machine Learning Models
-Implement Both Models from Scratch.
+Implement/Build both Models from Scratch.

 Logistic regression with full batch gradient descent for optimization

-Naive Bayes with appropriate type of liklihood for features of the datasets
+Naive Bayes with the appropriate type of liklihood for the features of the datasets

-### Jupyter Notebook Files (Combined with Task 3)

-## Task 3: Run Experiments
+## Task 3: Run Models and Experiments
 Used 5 fold cross validation to estimate accuracy in all of the experiments.

 Experiments Included: